 Sustainability Hero Award

-Nominations for the Sustainability Hero Award may be submitted by any individual or organization including citizens, City employees (co-workers) and non-governmental organizations and should be submitted to the Chair of the Environmental Sustainability Board, Kelly Pahle, at kpahleesb@gmail.com.
-Nominations period is now closed and will reopen in 2025.
+Nominations for the Sustainability Hero Award may be submitted by any individual or organization including citizens, City employees (co-workers) and non-governmental organizations and should be submitted to the Chair of the Environmental Sustainability Board, Virginia Tegel, at virginiategel@gmail.com.
+Nominations period is now open until February 28th.

 Nomination requirements:

-• A description of the individual’s or team’s success in improving the condition of any of the environmental elements of the City and the surrounding community during calendar year 2023, including: Energy Management; Transportation (including fleet operations, walkability, and bikability); Waste Management (including waste diversion and reduction of toxic and hazardous chemicals and materials); Drinking Water, Stormwater, and Wastewater Management; and, Land Management and Conservation.
+A description of the individual’s or team’s success in improving the condition of any of the environmental elements of the City and the surrounding community during calendar year 2024, including: Energy Management; Transportation (including fleet operations, walkability, and bikeability); Waste Management (including waste diversion and reduction of toxic and hazardous chemicals and materials); Drinking Water, Stormwater, and Wastewater Management; and, Land Management and Conservation.

 Review process: